ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 The SLURM submission script containas a line `#SBATCH --output Samrtdenovo_%j.out`.
 Thus the output for this job with be in the file `Samrtdenovo_<jobid>.log`.

 The job might takes about a day, so we **will not** have the output by the end of today.
-Let's copy the output file from `/blue/general_workshop/share/Suwanee2/Smartdenovo` directory.
+Let's copy the log file from `/blue/general_workshop/share/Suwanee2/Smartdenovo` directory.

 ~~~
-$ cp /blue/general_workshop/share/Suwanee2/Smartdenovo/SuwSmartdenovo_58583802.out .
+$ cp /blue/general_workshop/share/Suwannee/Smartdenovo/SuwSmartdenovo_58583802.out .
 ~~~
 {: .language-bash}